 Interested candidates must submit a written application and will then be invited to an in-person interview.
 Final selection is made by the Gilbert Leadership Board of Directors.

 Class applications are accepted March 1st - July 5th each year.

 I would highly recommend Gilbert Leadership to anyone who works or lives in Gilbert.
 It’s an awesome way to get to know the community and obtain such a great appreciation for the Town and the people.
 The monthly learning days are amazing, organized and FUN!
 I wish I could go through the program all over again!
 Vicki Kettner, Class XXVI

 Each learning day offers a unique exploration of the community.
-These days are organized by current Gilbert Leadership Board Members and past class members with careful consideration for providing a robust and impactful experience.
+These days are organized by current Gilbert Leadership Board Members and past class members with careful consideration for providing a robust and impacting experience.
 Learning Day focuses include:

 - Team Building

 - History of Gilbert

 - Social Engagement